How to frame hand embroidery

 Framing for protection

 If you want to have your embroidery in the frame for a long time, it is important to protect it from the outside world.
-Dust is a major factor here and also sunlight, but there is only so much your frame can do about that (there are UV-protective glass frames though).
-I have an embroidery piece that hangs in the kitchen for over a year now and has no glass protection on it.
+Dust is a major factor here as is sunlight, but there is only so much your frame can do about that (there are UV-protective glass frames though).
+I have an embroidery piece that has hung in the kitchen for over a year now and has no glass protection on it.
 It is on a piece of black fabric and like a miracle, there is no dust on it whatsoever.
 How?
 I framed it in a very deep old frame and the overarching frame keeps the dust off like a canopy!
 I didn’t really understand the true purpose of these voluminous frames until then.
 In contrast, an embroidery hoop doesn’t protect your fabric from dust at all.
 That is why you should dust off your embroidery hoops on the walls from time to time or they will be hard to clean at some point.
 More about that later!

 You see, there is more to a frame than how it looks.
 So please don’t just select your frame by the style, also take a look at the support and protection it gives to a work that you spent a long time creating.
 I understand that there are many people who switch out their embroidery art regularly.
 In this case, it is not as important to have it protected against everything.
 And maybe, you don’t mind a slightly wobbly fabric at all.
 There is nothing wrong with that.
 As I said: it is totally up to you how you frame your embroidery art.